jorge-pais/bazel_exercises/README.md

 Ready to enhance the build process? 🚀

-## 🧑‍💻 Exercise 3 - Generating C++ Code Using a Java Code Generator in Bazel
+## :computer: Exercise 3 - Generating C++ Code Using a Java Code Generator in Bazel

 In this exercise, we will further extend our Bazel setup by integrating a Java-based code generator that produces C++ source files.
 Similar to Exercise 2, the goal is to ensure that Bazel correctly runs the Java generator and incorporates the generated files into the final C++ application build.